 Horizontal pipes can also be arranged radially, with a process called horizontal directional drilling.
 This process is favored because it can be installed without disturbing driveways and other surface features.

 5. Hybrid Heat Pumps

 Geothermal and underwater systems are much better at cooling than heating.
-Temperatures deep underground/underwater can reach between fifty to sixty degrees Fahrenheit.
+Temperatures deep underground/underwater can reach between 50 to 60 degrees Fahrenheit.
 That temperature is much better at cooling a hot room than heating a freezing room.